Integrate Contrast Security ADR with Splunk

 contrast:adr

-for the source type.Select the preferred index to store the data, such as
+for the source type.Select the preferred index to store the data, like

 contrast